benwzj/benwzj.github.io/_posts/2024-03-29-nextjs-starter.md

 To use Streaming with `loading.tsx`, the `loading.tsx` file is located at same folder level with `page.tsx`.
 Next.js will display `loading.tsx` first, then the `page.tsx`.

-Also, The user doesn't have to wait for the page to finish loading before navigating away.(this is called interruptable navigation).
+Also, The user doesn't have to wait for the page to finish loading before navigating away. (this is called interruptable navigation).

-### route groups
+When you use `loading.tsx`, usually you use Route Groups as well.

+#### Route Groups Concept

 When `loading.tsx` is a level higher than `/subfolder/page.tsx` in the file system, it's also applied to that page.
 In order to fix this problem.
 Next.js use route groups concept: Create a new folder called `/(overview)` inside the dashboard folder.
 Then, move your `loading.tsx` and `page.tsx` files inside the folder.
 Now, the `loading.tsx` file will only apply to the same folder level page.